-Permitted transactions (derivatives and forwards)
+18. Permitted transactions (derivatives and forwards)

-11.1 A transaction in a derivative must be in an approved derivative; or be one which complies with paragraph 15 (OTC transactions in derivatives).

-- 11.2 A transaction in a derivative must have the underlying consisting of any or all of the following to which the scheme is dedicated transferable securities, approved money market instruments permitted under paragraph 4 (Approved money market instruments), deposits, permitted derivatives under this paragraph, collective investment scheme units permitted under paragraph 8 (Investment in collective investment schemes), financial indices which satisfy the criteria set out in COLL 5.2.20, interest rates, foreign exchange rates, and currencies. - 11.3 A transaction in an approved derivative must be effected on or under the rules of an eligible derivatives market. - 11.4 A transaction in a derivative must not cause a Fund to diverge from its investment objectives as stated in the Instrument constituting the scheme and the most recently published version of this Prospectus. - 11.5 A transaction in a derivative must not be entered into if the intended effect is to create the potential for an uncovered sale of one or more, transferable securities, approved money market instruments, units in collective investment schemes, or derivatives. - 11.6 Any forward transaction must be with an approved counterparty under paragraph 15.
+- 18.1 A transaction in a derivative must be in an approved derivative; or be one which complies with paragraph 22 (OTC transactions in derivatives). - 18.2 A transaction in a derivative must have the underlying consisting of any one or more of the following to which the scheme is dedicated: transferable securities, approved money-market instruments permitted under paragraphs 7.1.1-7.1.3, deposits, permitted derivatives under this paragraph, collective investment scheme units permitted under paragraph 15 (Investment in collective investment schemes), financial indices which satisfy the criteria set out in paragraph 20, interest rates, foreign exchange rates, and currencies. - 18.3 A transaction in an approved derivative must be effected on or under the rules of an eligible derivatives market.